-The Council of Independent Colleges has selected Lynchburg College President Dr. Kenneth Garren for a national award recognizing leadership and service.
+The Council of Independent Colleges has selected University of Lynchburg President Dr. Kenneth Garren for a national award recognizing leadership and service.

 Dr. Garren will receive the Charles W.L.
 Foreman Award in May at the CIC State Funds Annual Conference, which brings together leaders from around the country to discuss ways to promote and strengthen private higher education institutions.
 First presented in 1994, the annual award recognizes someone who has demonstrated “truly exceptional commitment and leadership” in the advancement of the national CIC and its state fund members.